The Children’s Mental Health Campaign works to address the behavioral health needs of court-involved youth and youth in the juvenile justice system.

 - Qualitative comments provided by families suggest that youth social, emotional, and behavioral challenges were made worse during COVID-19.

-- 67% of families reported increased symptoms of Anxiety.
+- 67% of families reported increased symptoms of anxiety.

 Studies show that, in the United States, 65-70% of justice-involved youth has a diagnosable mental health disorder.
-Consideration of developmental and environmental factors including trauma, biologically based mental health conditions and substance use disorders must be taken into account when it comes to the imposition of appropriate consequences in criminal proceedings.
+Consideration of developmental and environmental factors including trauma, mental health conditions and substance use disorders must be taken into account when it comes to the imposition of appropriate consequences in criminal proceedings.

 The growing body of scientific evidence regarding developmental differences between adolescents and adults is now widely accepted and has informed decisions by both the US Supreme Court and the MA Supreme Court in which they establish legal distinctions regarding in the criminal culpability of adults and juveniles.
 Paramount among those distinctions is the capacity for change.